 This is a crucial moment in your life and a very important decision!

 The time has come to make one of the most important decisions of your life: becoming a homeowner in France.

-We all know that buying a house or an apartment is not the same as buying a car or new television.
+We are all aware that purchasing a home or an apartment is different from purchasing a new vehicle or television.

-The first thing to know in the purchase process, you can’t make any move forward with that decision of buying a home in France if you don’t firstly identify your criteria.
+The first thing to know in the purchase process, you can’t make any move forward with the decision of buying a home in France if you don’t first identify your criteria.

-You must know what you are truly looking for, what do you want and what do you need?
+You must know what you are truly looking for, what you want, and what you need.